Chef's knife

+A European chef's knife generally has a blade 20 centimetres (8 inches) in length and a broad 4 cm (1½ in.) width, although individual models range from 15 to 36 centimetres (6 to 14 inches) in length and may be as slender as 2 cm (¾ inch).
+The shortest and narrowest knives overlap into the general utility kitchen knife category that are too narrow to have a heel and choil to the blade, like the smaller paring knife.

 A modern chef's knife is a multi-purpose knife designed to perform well at many differing kitchen tasks, rather than excelling at any one in particular.
 It can be used for mincing, slicing, and chopping vegetables, slicing meat, and disjointing large cuts.

 Physical characteristics

 Chef's knives are made with blades that are either forged or stamped: